-Newly Diagnosed?
+Newly Diagnosed Prostate Cancer?
 What You Should Know

-- Not only can you expect the best standard of care available, patients at SCCA have access to advanced therapies and treatments being explored in over a dozen ongoing clinical trials for prostate cancer conducted at SCCA’s parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+- Not only can you expect the best standard of care available, SCCA patients have access to advanced therapies and treatments being explored in over a dozen ongoing clinical trials for prostate cancer conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.

 At SCCA, you may choose to visit a specialist for one specific type of treatment, or you may choose a team approach, where SCCA specialists collaborate, discuss all of your options, and recommend a treatment plan based on your type of cancer and how it has progressed.